openhab/openhabian/docs/openhabian-amanda.md

 ### Restoring a partition

-To restore a raw disk partition, you need to use `amfetchdump` command.
-Unlike `amdump`, you have to run `amfetchdump` as user
-_backup_, though.
-Here's another terminal session log to use `amfetchdump` to first retrieve the backup image from storage.
-The last line also shows how to restore this image file to a SD card from Linux.
-In this example, we have an external SD card writer with a (blank) SD card attached to `/dev/sdd`.
-Restoring a partition
 To restore a raw disk partition, you need to use amfetchdump command.
 Unlike amdump, you have to run amfetchdump as user backup, though.
 Here’s another terminal session log to use amfetchdump to first retrieve the backup image from your backup storage to image called openhabianpi-image on /server/temp/

 **Reminder:** you have to be logged in as the `backup` user.